Random lattice triangulations: Structure and algorithms: Spatial mixing for small

-\section{Spatial mixing for small $\l$}
+\section{Spatial mixing for small \texorpdfstring{$\lambda$}{$lambda$}}

 In this section we prove some fundamental properties of the Gibbs distribution~$\mu$ for sufficiently small values $\lambda<1$.
 Since long edges are penalized in this regime, one might expect that the probability that an edge is longer than its ground state value should decrease exponentially in this excess length.
 We prove this property in Corollary~\ref{cor1} below, as a consequence of a rather more general exponential tail property (Lemma~\ref{expdecS}).
-We then go on to establish exponential decay of correlations (or {\it spatial mixing\/}) in the same regime (see Theorem~\ref{covdecga}), as advertised in Theorem~\ref{thm:zero} in the Introduction.
+We then go on to establish exponential decay of correlations (or \textit{ spatial mixing}) in the same regime (see Theorem~\ref{covdecga}), as advertised in Theorem~\ref {thm:zero} in the \hyperref[sec:intro]{Introduction}.
 It is worth emphasizing that all these properties are shown to hold uniformly in the constraints $(\eta,\D)$, and thus in particular for triangulations of arbitrary lattice polygons.

 We begin with some additional terminology.
 Fix a set of constraint edges.
-For any triangulation~$\sigma$ consistent with the constraints, we call a triangle in~$\sigma$ a {\it G-triangle\/} if all of its edges are in ground state (with respect to the constraints), and a {\it B-triangle\/} otherwise.
-Two triangles are {\it connected\/} if they share an edge, and {\it $*$-connected\/} if they share a vertex.
-Note that every maximal connected region of B-triangles is bounded by ground state edges (see Figure~\ref{fig:trfig3}).
+For any triangulation~$\sigma$ consistent with the constraints, we call a triangle in~$\sigma$ a \textit{G-triangle} if all of its edges are in ground state (with respect to the constraints), and a \textit{B-triangle} otherwise.
+Two triangles are \textit{connected} if they share an edge, and \textit{$*$-connected} if they share a vertex.
+Note that every maximal connected region of B-triangles is a ground state region (see Figure~\ref{fig:trfig3}), and thus the configuration inside it can always be replaced by a ground state without affecting the rest of the triangulation.
+We shall use this property crucially in our arguments below.